karboncore/buildbin/README.md

-      -m, --makedir           make build directory if it does not exist -c, --copy              copy packages to the system pacman cache -i, --install           install all packages that were built. implies --copy -r, --repo <pathtodb>   add packages to a local repository -b, --bind <path(s)>    absolute paths to bind mount in addition to /. may be called multiple times and mounts must be in order. if --chroot is called, an external mount may be specified
+      -m, --makedir           make build directory if it does not exist -c, --copy              copy packages to the system pacman cache -i, --install           install all packages that were built. implies --copy -r, --repo <database>   add packages to a local repository. specify by path or by name
+      -b, --bind <path(s)>    absolute paths to bind mount in addition to /. may be called multiple times and mounts must be in order. if --chroot is called, an external mount may be specified